XTRAGES/TaskManagerSystem/README.md

 # Task Manager System

-This project demonstrates a hybrid Task Manager system with a Node.js backend (REST API) and a pure PHP frontend, secured using JSON Web Tokens (JWT).
+This project demonstrates a hybrid Task Manager system with a Node.js backend (REST API) and a PHP frontend, secured using JSON Web Tokens (JWT).

 ## Features